dmindemon/LoL-project/README.md

 ## Web scraping
 This is the project for Data Incubator.
 Scrape the data from LoL official website.
 Get the data about champions' basic information.

-For scraping process, used the {rvest} R package as basic tool, and the Chrome plug-in - SelectorGadget to get the title of each information in html code.
+For scraping process, used the {rvest} R package as basic tool, and the Chrome plug-in "SelectorGadget" to get the title of each information in html code.

 ## LoL API analysis
 This is the project using Riot API for analysis.
 Here are some links inspired me: